 If there is extensive damage to a wide portion of the fifa18 complete.csv file due to catastrophic failure, such as a disk crash, the recovery method restores a past copy of the fifa18 complete.csv that was backed up to flash disk storage and reconstructs a more current state by reapplying or redoing the operations of committed transactions from the backed up log, up to the time of failure.

 Security Requirements

-A and later after analysis the user is urged to logout using the logout button
+A user log in is required when viewing analysis reports and later after analysis the user is urged to logout using the logout button.

-<Specify any requirements regarding security or privacy issues surrounding use of the product or protection of the data used or created by the product.
-Define any user identity authentication requirements.
-Refer to any external policies or regulations containing security issues that affect the product.
-Define any security or privacy certifications that must be satisfied.>

 Software Quality Attributes

-5.4.1 Availability: The system is always available for use since it is a standalone
+5.4.1 Availability: The system is always available for use since it is a standalone.

-5.4.2 Correctness: The analysis conducted are accurate
+5.4.2 Correctness: The analysis conducted are accurate.

 5.4.3 Maintainability: The testing phase which will include testing the complete application after implementation.
 Unit testing and functional testing will be a part of the testing phase.
 Thus the product will be thoroughly tested periodically and updated for each functional requirement and documented for its reliability.